Yogesh3/VIMOS-data/README.md

 # VIMOS-data
 Code for reducing and analyzing the VIMOS data.
-Read the wiki page to learn about the scripts and how to use them.4
+Read the wiki page to learn about the scripts and how to use them.